sargentJE/myaccess-email-campaign/LinkedInPosts/10-recap-replay/post.md

 3 things agencies took away from our disabled user testing webinar:

-1. **Tools check code, users check experience.** Automated scans are useful – but they miss context, confusion, and workarounds.
+1. **Tools check code.
+People check experience.** Scans catch a lot, but they miss the context and confusion that real users hit every day.

-2. **"We paid disabled users to test your site" wins tenders.** It's a more powerful story than a Lighthouse score.
+2. **Real users = real credibility.** "We paid disabled people to test your site" is a much better story than a Lighthouse score.

-3. **You don't need an internal accessibility team.** A repeatable service that plugs into your existing workflow is enough.
+3. **You don't need an in-house team.** A service you can plug into your workflow is enough.

 Missed it?
-Watch the replay: [link]
+Watch the recording: [link]

 ---